Blog

 }

-Now I can call my API endpoint to get an order by his hashid:
+Now I can call my API endpoint to get an order by its hashid:

-Using hashids as public identifier without storing them will allow you to save database memory and operations but the tradeoff, because there are always some, is that your API or your service will have to work a little more because it will have to call the Hashids service to encode and decode the ids.
+Using hashids as public identifiers without storing them will allow you to save database memory and operations, but the tradeoff, because there is always one, is that your API or your service will have to work a little more, because it will have to call the Hashids service to encode and decode the ids.

 Let's benchmark these two methods to have an idea of their runtime cost: